 A frenum also can interfere with the fit of a denture.
 This may occur anywhere in the mouth.
 However, it is seen more often on the sides of either the top or bottom jaw.

 - How is tongue-tie treated?

-At Chapman Mills Dental, we treat tongue-tie with state-of-the-art laser surgery.
+At Chapman Mills Dental, we treat tongue-tie with laser surgery.
 This method is more precise, safer and less invasive than the traditional method of using scissors.